seankanderson/Docker-for-Windows/readme.md

 __Kitematic__

-Kitematic is a GUI interface alternative to the above commands.
+Kitematic is a GUI alternative to the command line.
 You have to download, unzip, and place the files for Kitematic in ```C:\Program Files\Docker\Kitematic```.
 Then you can run it from the Docker tray menu.
 It doesnt provide a stats API interface for some reason but otherwise makes for a nice, pretty place to accidentally break things.